ishtian-revee/Retrofit-Basic/README.md

 call.enqueue(new Callback<List<GitHubRepo>>() {
     @Override
     public void onResponse(Call<List<GitHubRepo>> call, Response<List<GitHubRepo>> response) {
-        // The network call was a success and we got a response
+        // the network call was a success and we got a response
         // TODO: use the repository list and display it }